e-h-dev/trip-discoverer/README.md

 ![edit and delete buttons](/assets/page-images/edit-delete-buttons.png)

-After clicking on the delete button a confirmation is displayed.
+After clicking on the delete button, a confirmation is displayed.

 ![delete confirmation buttons](/assets/page-images/delete-confirmation.png)

 ### Sign up and Sign in pages

-The sign up and sign in pages are of the same design, both are a simple form asking the user to enter username and password.
-In the sign-up form the user is prompted to include email.
+The sign up and sign in pages are of the same design; both are a simple form, asking the user to enter username and password.
+In the sign-up form the user is prompted to include an email address.

 ![image of sign-in and sign-up pages](/assets/page-images/sign-up-page.png)